redwoodjs/redwood/docs/docs/cors.md

 ### Auth XHR Credentials

 Finally, we need to tell dbAuth to include credentials in its own XHR requests.
-We'll do this within in `web/src/auth.{ts,js}` when creating the `AuthProvider`:
+We'll do this within `web/src/auth.{ts,js}` when creating the `AuthProvider`:

 ```jsx {3-5}
 import { createDbAuthClient, createAuth } from '@redwoodjs/auth-dbauth-web'